Moji14/ABS/README.md

       Each of this programs takes all images in a given directory and analyze them using a windown as a interface to show the image and result of the analysis.
 It's more convenient for analysing a bunch of images without invoking the comand for every single image.

+      "validation.sh" it's a linux bash script made to validate the python scripts.

  Getting started